Louis P. Thursby House

 The Thursby House located at Blue Spring State Park in Orange City, Florida, was constructed in 1872.
 The house was once a two-story structure built from three kinds of center-cut pine that had been milled in Savannah, Georgia, and transported by boat to the site.

-Louis P. Thursby and his family settled on the inlet to Blue Springs, on the St. Johns River, in 1856.
-Shortly after his arrival, he constructed one of the first steamboat landings and planted one of the first orange groves on the upper St. Johns River.
-His first residence was a log cabin that he built.
+Louis P. Thursby and his family settled on the inlet to Blue Springs, located on the St. Johns River, in 1856.
+Shortly after arriving, he constructed one of the first steamboat landings and planted one of the earliest orange groves on the upper St. Johns River.
+His initial residence was a log cabin that he built.

 Thursby's son added a third story and kitchen wing in 1900, which is still standing today.

 A cypress water tank stood near the northeast corner of the house.
 The tank has recently been removed from its supports.

 The Louis P. Thursby House is a historic home in Orange City.
 It is located inside Blue Spring State Park.
 On May 11, 2000, it was added to the U.S. National Register of Historic Places.